- Part one of this series: The Application Process

 Executive Development – The Need for Sophisticated Officers for a Sophisticated Future

-As technology and fire departments grow and become more complex, the management challenges grow as well.
-The need for fire officers who have training and education to meet these challenges will see a need for a new class of fire officers who are focused more on the administrative side than the operational side of fire fighting.
+As technology and fire departments grow and become more complex, the management challenges also grow.
+The need for fire officers with training and education to meet these challenges will create a new class of fire officers who are focused more on the administrative side than the operational side of fire fighting.

 Trends will turn toward the following:

-• The need for a broader range of training.
-Emergency management functions, as well as medical functions, will continue to grow in importance to the management of fire service operations.
+- The need for a broader range of training.
+Emergency management and medical functions will continue to grow in importance to the management of fire service operations.

-• More importance will be placed on the development of leadership, and professional development will be seen as the administrative side of fire department management grows.
-Senior fire officers will face bigger demands of more extensive education and training in business and management areas than ever before.
+- As the administrative side of fire department management grows, more importance will be placed on leadership development, and professional development will be seen.
+Senior fire officers will face bigger demands for more extensive education and training in business and management areas than ever before.

-• Increasingly, firefighters at all levels will look outside their department for training and certifications.
-The growth of training programs for both specialty teams and professional development has been on the increase in the past few years.
-Expect this trend to continue.
+- Firefighters at all levels will increasingly look outside their department for training and certifications.
+The growth of training programs for specialty teams and professional development has been on the increase in the past few years, and this trend is expected to continue.